-In business coaching, business training, culture, mental health
+In business coaching, business training, mental health, mindfulness

 As we grow up, social norms and rules shape how we think and therefore how we behave as children: